Kickoff: 08:30 PM (GMT +8)

 We will be betting on the Asian Handicap and Over/Under in Euro football odds for this match:

 Disclaimer: The odds change from time to time without prior notice and is only available at the time of writing

-For this AFF Mitsubishi Electric Cup Malaysia v Thailand Match Prediction to win, Thailand need to win by at least one goal.
-If they draw the match, the bettor loses half of their wager.
-For the Over/Under bet to win, the total goal count should be below 2.5 goals.
+For this AFF Mitsubishi Electric Cup semi-final first leg Thailand v Malaysia Match Prediction to win, Thailand need to win by at least two goals in full time.
+If they win by just one goal in full time, the bet will push and the wager will be refunded to the bettor in full.
+For the Over/Under bet to win, the total goal count should be below 2.75 goals.

 If you want to stay updated on the latest in online sports betting in Singapore, bookmark our page or follow us on Facebook, Twitter, Instagram, and Pinterest!
 Looking for on the go online betting options, check out the BetVision App!
 If you want to get started on playing, check out our banner below! or register using the button above!